 Begin by mixing one cup of cool water and one tablespoon of distilled white vinegar.
 Soak a cotton ball with the mixture and wipe it over the stains.
 The acetic acid in the vinegar will dissolve the salt deposits without damaging the shoe.
 Finish by buffing the area with a clean, white cloth.

+You'll have the best results if you do this as soon as possible after the shoes are exposed to salts.
 This method works well on leather, fabric and faux leather shoes.
 Allow the shoes to air dry away from direct heat and repeat if necessary.

 Once the shoes are dry, they can be treated with a shoe conditioning product to make them waterproof.
 Test on a small inside area first as it may change the color slightly.

-How to Remove Salt Stains From Sheepskin Boots
+How to Remove Salt Stains from Sheepskin Boots

 However, it is very important to not over-saturate the sheepskin which can cause it to shrink and create permanent staining.

 After removing the stains, allow the sheepskin boots to air dry away from direct heat or sunlight.
 After cleaning, if stains remain you will need to use a suede and nubuck cleaner.

 For washable garments, rinse the salt-stained area in cold water as soon as possible.
 If the salt stains have dried and stains have set in, you may need to allow them to soak overnight in cool water.
 Then launder as usual following label instructions using your regular detergent and cool water.